»Consul on Kubernetes

 There are several ways to try Consul with Kubernetes in different environments.

-The Service Mesh on Kubernetes collection provides guidance for installing Consul as service mesh for Kubernetes using the Helm chart, deploying services in the service mesh, and using intentions to secure service communications.
+The Getting Started with Consul Service Mesh track provides guidance for installing Consul as service mesh for Kubernetes using the Helm chart, deploying services in the service mesh, and using intentions to secure service communications.

 The Migrate to Microservices with Consul Service Mesh on Kubernetes collection uses an example application written by a fictional company to illustrate why and how organizations can migrate from monolith to microservices using Consul service mesh on Kubernetes.
 The case study in this collection should provide information valuable for understanding how to develop services that leverage Consul during any stage of your microservices journey.